MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 >Applies to: Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server (Semi-Annual Channel)

 Storage Migration Service makes it easier to migrate storage to Windows Server or to Azure.
-It provides a graphical tool that inventories data on Windows and Linux servers and then transfers the data to newer servers or to Azure virtual machines.
+It provides a graphical tool that inventories data on Windows, Linux, and NetApp CIFS servers and then transfers the data to newer servers or to Azure virtual machines.
 Storage Migration Service also provides the option to transfer the identity of a server to the destination server so that apps and users can access their data without changing links or paths.

 This topic discusses why you'd want to use Storage Migration Service, how the migration process works, what the requirements are for source and destination servers, and [what's new in Storage Migration Service](#whats-new-in-storage-migration-service).